 What’s this, a price rise?
 It had to happen eventually, but it’s crazy to look back and think about our comics costing only 35p for all of that hard work that went into them.
 OiNK was already more expensive than its peers and as the likes of Buster and Whizzer and Chips went up 2p each to 26p, our piggy publication went up by 5p to the grand sum of 35p.
-OiNK was independently produced and printed on lovely large, glossy paper, both of which made it more expensive to produce but they also made it worth every extra penny.
+OiNK was independently produced, contained a lot more individual strips from more contributors and was printed on lovely large, glossy paper, all of which made it more expensive to produce but they also made it worth every extra penny.

 This is the Toys and Hobbies Issue and it’s full of interactive elements for the young readers.
 By that I mean things to cut out and make.
 In fact, there’s so much here the comic would be nothing but a pile of twisted paper if the reader did them all!
 I’ll show you one further down the review.
 To kick things off, apparently for Hadrian Vile and his artist Ian Jackson the theme has conjured up an image of voodoo experiments.
 As you do.
 The surprises continue inside with a memorable strip involving killer playthings and the insane artwork of Jon Langford in The Terrible Toys.